Teradata/stacki-wiki/wiki/Customization/Adding-Software-Pallets.md

 Pallets allow you to install and configure applications you have created or downloaded.
 It's a simple way to keep multiple versions or to do patching/upgrading.

 All pallets come in the ISO format.
-They can be pulled form the web for OS distributions, or created from a directory or remote yum/zypper repository by mirroring.
+They can be pulled from the web for OS distributions or created from a directory or remote yum/zypper repository by mirroring.

 RPM-only pallets are the simplest to create.

 ##### RPM-only Pallet

-Creating an RPM-only pallet is the same for both stacki 6 and 7.
-Only the URLs and repos are going to be different.
-This assumes your frontend has access to the internet.
+Creating an RPM-only pallet is simple and assumes your frontend has access to the internet.
 If not, put up a VirtualBox frontend on your desktop/laptop and create the pallets there and then put them on the real frontend.

 ###### Creating pallet from a URL.